We acknowledge the Enabling Good Lives Principles and aim to uphold these with the young people that access our services. The principles are …

 Disabled people are in control of their lives.

 Invest early in families and whānau to support them; to be aspirational for their disabled child; to build community and natural supports; and to support disabled children to become independent, rather than waiting for a crisis before support is available.

 Disabled people have supports that are tailored to their individual needs and goals, and that take a whole life approach rather than being split across programmes.

 Disabled people are supported to live an everyday life in everyday places; and are regarded as citizens with opportunities for learning, employment, having a home and family, and social participation – like others at similar stages of life.

 Disabled people are supported to access mainstream services before specialist disability services.
-(We maintain our focus on mainstream first with our people spending most of their time in the community.
-We do not accept that Specialist disability services are a non-mainstream option)
+(We maintain our focus on Mainstream First, with our people spending most of their time in the community)

 Supports build and strengthen relationships between disabled people, their whānau and the community.